How to Clean Cloudy Headlights

 Read on for do-it-yourself tips on how to clean cloudy headlights.

-Are Your Headlights Frosty on the Outside?
+Before You Begin: Are Your Headlights Frosty on the Outside?

 But before you buy a headlight cleaning kit, make sure the cloudiness is on the outside of the lens.
 If you see moisture droplets on the inside of the lens or hairline cracks, the problem is on the inside and the headlight can’t be restored.
 Buy a replacement at the dealer, auto parts store or an online source.
+You might consider these headlight upgrades for better style, safety and performance.

+We used a $35 headlight restoration kit from Sylvania to show you how to clean your headlights.
 All headlight restoration kits include sandpaper and polishing compound, and they all do a decent job.
 But the better kits also include a bottle of clear coat remover solution and new UV-blocking clear coat.
 That makes the job go faster and the results last longer.

 Apply Some Elbow Grease